What does PACSO do?

 - The Play Manager is a Level 4 Play Worker.

-- We are planning to train all PACSO Play Specialists to Level 3 Play Worker.
+- We are planning to train all PACSO Play Specialists (permanent staff members) to Level 3 Play Worker.

 Who can I contact for further information?

 - If you would like to join PACSO, speak to Hannah Buckwell, on 01243 533353 or email her at email@example.com